Theme

 Why it is included here

-Lifehubber includes LLaMA Factory because it appears to represent a useful layer in the AI stack: shared tooling that makes model training, adaptation, and deployment easier to browse and compare without turning the page into a model leaderboard.
+Lifehubber includes LLaMA Factory because it helps readers understand where shared training and deployment tooling fits in the AI stack without turning the page into a model leaderboard.

 Source links